marcoheine-com/node-weather-app/readme.md

 This application was developed to get started with node and learn more about how node works.

 ## Usage
-To use this weather application you just have to navigate to the poject folder and type
+To use this weather application you just have to navigate to the project folder and type:

 ```
 node weather.js stuttgart